 According to a definition from 1785, “bubble and squeak” refers to the sound this British dish made when it bubbled up and squeaked while over the fire.
 Traditionally, it includes some kind of meat, but this version is completely vegetarian although no less satisfying.
 Bubble and Squeak Cakes are a great addition to any brunch spread, especially if you’ve made mashed potatoes the night before as the recipe calls for leftover mashed potatoes.
 Consider serving Bubble and Squeak Cakes the morning after Thanksgiving or Christmas.

-Ingredients• 1/2 green cabbage, thinly sliced • 1 onion, roughly chopped • 4 tablespoons olive oil, divided • 2 teaspoons salt, divided, or more or less to taste • 1/4 cup parsley leaves, finely diced • 3 cups leftover mashed potatoes • 1 cup flour, plus extra for dredging • 2 eggs • black pepper, to taste • optional for serving: fried egg, or a dollop of sour cream or plain Greek yogurt
+Ingredients• 2 tablespoons olive oil, divided, plus more as needed • 1 onion, roughly chopped • 1/2 green cabbage, thinly sliced • 2 teaspoons salt, divided, or to taste • 1/4 cup parsley leaves, finely diced • 3 cups leftover mashed potatoes • 1 cup flour, plus more as needed and for dredging • 2 eggs • black pepper, to taste Optional for serving: • fried egg • dollop sour cream • plain Greek yogurt

-Repeat the previous step until all the bubble and squeak cakes are cooked.
-Serve them warm with a fried egg and a dollop of sour cream or plain Greek yogurt if desired.
+Serve them warm with a fried egg and a dollop of sour cream or plain Greek yogurt.